Grain Drying Calculator

 Keep in mind, 0.95% is the average and in years where drydown occurs very rapidly the losses can be much greater.
 Regardless, the longer a crop stays in the field after black layer, the higher the risk of yield loss from natural or mechanical causes.
 Some hybrids are at higher risk for harvest losses, so you should consult your Wyffels Seed Representative to help prioritize your harvest schedule.
 For more information on making the harvest timing decision, check out the Wyffels Between the Rows on the topic.

 Knows what kind of beer you like.
-Knows what kind of hybrids you need.
+Knows what kind of products you need.

 Find your local rep